craftpulse/craft-timeloop/README.md

 The Timeloop plugin provides recurring dates based on a starting date and a regular loop period.

 **Example**: Set a payment date for employees on the first of each month.
-**Example**: Display the upcoming dance class from a dance school, that repeats every Tuesday and Thursday.
+**Example**: Display the upcoming dance class from a dance school that repeats every Tuesday and Thursday.
-**Example**: Display the next school board meeting, which takes places every third Friday of the month.
+**Example**: Display the next school board meeting, which takes place every third Friday of the month.

 ## Configuring the Timeloop field.

-The following configuration options that are available for the field:
+The following configuration options are available for the field:

-- **ShowTimes**: When selected, this will give the ability to choose a starting time and end time for the recurring dates.
+- **ShowTimes**: When selected, this will allow a start time and end time for the recurring dates to be chosen.

 ## Using Timeloop